CausesBy Mayo Clinic Staff

 - You live at higher altitudes and your red blood cell production naturally increases to compensate for the lower oxygen supply there

-High hemoglobin count may occur because:
+High hemoglobin count occurs less commonly because:

 - Your red blood cell production increases to compensate for chronically low blood oxygen levels due to poor heart or lung function.

 - You have a bone marrow dysfunction that results in increased production of red blood cells.

 - You've taken drugs or hormones, most commonly erythropoietin (EPO), that stimulate red blood cell production.
 You're not likely to get a high hemoglobin count from EPO given to you if you have chronic kidney disease.
 But EPO doping — getting injections to enhance athletic performance — can cause a high hemoglobin count.

 A high hemoglobin count in the absence of any other abnormalities is unlikely to be related to any condition of concern.
 Specific disorders or other factors that may cause a high hemoglobin count include:

 - Congenital heart disease in adults